Deffro/random-dose-of-knowledge/README.md

 1. [Install](https://www.docker.com/get-started) docker.
 2. Go to the directory where Dockerfile is
 3. `docker build -t rdok:1.2 .` (don't forget the dot)
+4. docker run --name rdok -d -p 80:8000 rdok:1.2

+Done!
+Go to *localhost:80* or just *localhost* to see the app

+## You also want to deploy it on AWS
+I have written a fully detailed process [here](https://medium.com/p/1b504a1a2be4/).